Eliswa Vakayil: Beatification process

 Vakayil died on 18 July 1913, at the age of 81.
 Her remains were initially interred in front of the Basilica of Our Lady of Mount Carmel and Saint Joseph in Varapuzha (Verapoly).
 They were later transferred to a tomb chapel, the Smruthi Mandhiram, at St. Joseph's Convent in Varapuzha.
 The tomb has since become a site of pilgrimage for the faithful.

-Vakayil's beatification process was opened in 2008, and she was declared a Servant of God by Archbishop Daniel Acharuparambil.
+Vakayil's beatification process was opened in 2008, and she was declared a Servant of God.
 The diocesan inquiry concluded on 7 April 2017.
 On 8 November 2023, Pope Francis declared her to be venerable.
 On 14 April 2025, Francis recognized a miracle attributed to Vakayil's intercession.
-Eliswa Vakayil was beatified at the National Shrine Basilica of Our Lady of Ransom in Vallarpadam on 8 November 2025.
+Eliswa Vakayil was beatified at the National Shrine Basilica of Our Lady of Ransom in Vallarpadam on 8 November 2025 by Cardinal Sebastian Francis on behalf of Pope Leo XIV.